LaminarAI/LLM-Procedural-Narrative-Drift/1_Method.md

 # Core Methodology

-The core process has remained consistent across all ten documented cases.
+The core process has remained consistent across all 15 documented cases.
 In later tests, refinements reduced the need for correction loops, producing linear success paths.

 ## High Level Overview